wareya/nezuyomi/README.md

 i: Toggle downscale post sharpening.
 Only applies to jinc.
 A very weak "unsharp mask" style sharpening filter.
 Off by default.

-v: Disable edge enhancement.
+b: Disable edge enhancement.
 Edge enhancement is disabled by default.

 n: Enable "acuity" edge enhancement.
 Like a local low frequency boost.
 For upscaling.